BelleGarlick/Eclair/docs/elements/form/radio-buttons.md

     .selectedIndex(2)
 ```
 ### .itemStyle
-Callback for modifying the item style
+Callback for modifying the item style.
 <br/>**args**:
 - callback: Callback function with arg of the style object.
 ```javascript